The framework that defines how a trader handles financial risks.

 Most of us manage them unconsciously during everyday activities.
 But, when it comes to financial markets and business administration, assessing risks is a crucial and very conscious practice.

-In economics, we may describe risk management as the framework that defines how a company or investor handles financial risks, which are inherent to all kinds of businesses.
+In economics, we may describe risk management as the framework that defines how a company or trader handles financial risks, which are inherent to all kinds of businesses.

-For traders and investors, the framework may include the management of multiple asset classes, such as cryptocurrencies, Forex, commodities, shares, indices, and real estate.
+For traders, the framework may include the management of multiple asset classes, such as cryptocurrencies, Forex, commodities, shares, indices, and real estate.

 How does risk management work?